rylanshearn/geopica/README.md

 GeoPicA is a bash script that calculates the average GPS coordinates (latitude and longitude) for all JPEG images in a specified directory that contain valid GPS coordinates.
 It uses the `exiftool` command-line tool to read the GPS coordinates from the image metadata.

+This is useful if you have your family pictures organised by location.
+You can run this script and get an average location.
+You can use this average to geocode other images in the folder that have missing data (beyond this script).

 ## Usage

 ```